semrush/intergalactic/website/docs/data-display/line-chart/line-chart.md

 **Important points to keep in mind when presenting data as a line chart:**

 - The axes should be clear to the user from the chart name.
-However, in cases where the chart name is not enough, you can add labels for the axes.
+However, in cases where the chart name isn’t enough, you can add labels for the axes.
 - Remove all unnecessary visual information, such as extra additional background lines and a bunch of colors.
 Otherwise, this may distract the user from being able to understand the data.
 - If the data doesn't start from zero, in some cases you can zoom the chart to the `Y-axis`.
 This can make your data more readable and easier to understand.
 - **Try not to compare more than 5-7 categories on a line chart**.
 The chart may become unreadable and confusing.